 Hi, I’m Danielle Van Dusen (she/her/hers).

 I am a licensed mental health counselor (LCMHC) based in New Hampshire and also maintain licensure for alcohol and drug counseling (LADCI) in Massachusetts.
-I have been providing counseling services for the past 13 years and am lucky to have worked in many diverse settings with children, adults, and families including outpatient, in home, and residential levels of care.
+I am lucky to have worked in many diverse settings with children, adults, and families including outpatient, in home, and residential levels of care.
 I have a bachelor’s degree in Psychology from Saint Anselm College and Master of Science Degree from Southern New Hampshire University in Clinical Mental Health Counseling, with a concentration in co-occurring addiction.

 I have worked with individuals and families facing many challenges, including relationship issues, trauma, ADHD, addiction, depression, and anxiety.
-I have previously been certified in Dialectal Behavior Therapy (DBT).
-I am passionate about addressing systemic barriers to care through social justice work and maintain an ongoing education focused on trauma-informed practices and cultural awareness.
+I am passionate about addressing systemic barriers to care through social justice work.

-The approaches I use vary greatly depending on the person I am working with and their preferences, but most often these might include dialectal behavioral therapy (DBT), cognitive behavioral therapy (CBT), motivational interviewing, existential therapy, and client-centered therapy.
+The approaches I use vary greatly depending on the person I am working with and their preferences, but most often these might include dialectal behavioral therapy (DBT), cognitive behavioral therapy (CBT), motivational interviewing, family systems, somatics, existential therapy, and person-centered therapy.

 There are no fees for a brief, initial consultation and if I am not able to address what you are struggling with, I may be able to point you in the direction of someone who can.